opnfv/fuel/docs/release/userguide/userguide.rst

 Abstract
 ========

-This document contains details about how to use OPNFV Fuel - Euphrates release - after it was deployed.
+This document contains details about how to use OPNFV Fuel - Fraser release - after it was deployed.
 For details on how to deploy check the installation instructions in the :ref:`references` section.